This post was updated on July 16th, 2022

 How much spearmint tea to lower testosterone?
 The ability of spearmint tea to lower testosterone is likely to be dose-dependent.
 The more you consume, the greater the effect (to a point).
 In the study by Grant described above, two cups of spearmint tea per day for a month was enough to lower hormone levels.
 Because hirsutism takes a long time to resolve, several months may be needed before the benefits are noticeable.

 How to make spearmint tea for PCOS?
-To make a hot tea, steep a spearmint tea bag in 6 oz (180 mL) of boiled water for 5-7 minutes.
-For iced tea, follow the steps above, before pouring over a tall glass filled with ice.
+To prepare spearmint tea, steep a tea bag in 6 oz (180 mL) of boiled water for 5-7 minutes.
+For iced tea, follow the steps above before pouring over a tall glass filled with ice.

 Author